FineUploader/fine-uploader/readme.md

 Note that this does not mean the file upload will begin at this point.
 Return `false` to prevent submission to the uploader.
 * `onComplete(String id, String fileName, Object responseJSON)` - called when the file upload has finished.
 * `onCancel(String id, String fileName)` - called when the file upload has been cancelled.
-* `onUpload(String id, String fileName)` - called just before the file upload begins
+* `onUpload(String id, String fileName)` - called just before a file upload begins.
+* `onUploadChunk(String id, String fileName, Object chunkData)` - called just before a file chunk/partition request is sent.
+The chunkData object has
+4 properties: `partIndex` (the 0-based index of the associated partition), `startByte` (the byte offset of the current chunk in terms of the underlying file), `endByte` (the last byte of the current chunk in terms of the underlying file), and `totalParts` (the total number of partitions associated with the underlying file).
 * `onProgress(String id, String fileName, int uploadedBytes, int totalBytes)` - called during the upload, as it progresses.
 Only used by the XHR/ajax uploader.
 * `onError(String id, String fileName, String errorReason)` - called whenever an exceptional condition occurs (during an upload, file selection, etc).
 * `onAutoRetry(String id, String fileName, String attemptNumber)` - called before each automatic retry attempt for a failed file.